Trip Facts

 Meals: Breakfast, Lunch, Dinner

-Start your day with a sunrise hike to Mulde Peak (3,637 m / 11,932 ft.), enjoying breathtaking Himalayan panoramas of Machhapuchhre, Annapurna South, Hiunchuli, and Annapurna III.
-After soaking in the views, return to your lodge for breakfast.
+You begin your day with a sunrise hike to Mulde Peak (3,637 m / 11,932 ft), where you take in breathtaking Himalayan views of Machhapuchhre, Annapurna South, Hiunchuli, and Annapurna III.
+After enjoying the panorama, you return to your lodge for breakfast.

-Trek downhill through rhododendron, oak, and pine forests, with a chance to spot Langur monkeys along the trail.
-Stop for lunch in Tadapani before continuing your descent to Ghandruk, a picturesque Gurung village.
+You then trek downhill through rhododendron, oak, and pine forests, with a chance to spot Langur monkeys along the way.
+You stop for lunch in Tadapani before continuing your descent to Ghandruk, a scenic Gurung village.

-In Ghandruk, immerse yourself in local culture by exploring traditional houses, visiting a cultural museum and monastery, and enjoying stunning sunrise and sunset views of the Annapurna massif.
+In Ghandruk, you explore traditional houses, visit a cultural museum and monastery, and experience sweeping sunrise and sunset views over the Annapurna massif while immersing yourself in local culture.

 Day 07: Trek to Syaulibazaar- Drive to Pokhara